privet56/ng2Goodies/cheatsheets/kafka/kafka.md

 7. Connectors
 8. Cluster = sum of Brokers and a Zookeeper.
 Producers push, consumers pull
 9. Zookeeper is used for service discovery (=broker node discovery)
+10. Partioner: def: Round-Robin, if you dont specify in code.
+    1. Based on Key-Hash
+    2. = Utils.toPositive(Utils.nurmur2(keyBytes)) % numPartitions;
+         1. can be problematic if numPartitions changes
+         2. can be problematic, as Hashing seldomly returns same results for different key bytes
+         3. Utils = org.apache.kafka.common.utils.*;?

 ### Use Cases
     ETL(Extract, Transform, Load)/CDC(=Change Data Capture)
     Data Pipelines (producers feed in, consumers use it)